Welcome

 This article has covered the following key knowledge points:

-• Absolute leasehold title guarantees both the lease and the superior title; good leasehold title does not guarantee the superior title.
+• Absolute leasehold title guarantees the superior title; good leasehold title does not—seek deduction of superior title and consider upgrading where feasible

 Key Terms and Concepts